 New nurses receive a special 90-minute laboratory orientation during their nursing orientation week so that they can become familiar with lab procedures.
 This enables us all to work together efficiently to provide exceptional patient-focused care.

 We have a large point-of-care testing program that is supervised out of the lab.
 A point-of-care coordinator and two technologists oversee the program.

 NHRMC offers an Employee Tuition Assistance Program for courses of study that lead to licensure or degree.
 Several online schools offer two-year web-based programs that give MLTs the opportunity to become a medical scientist.

-We operate at both the main NHRMC campus and Cape Fear Orthopedic Specialty Hospital, providing diverse practice settings and giving you the opportunity to choose a smaller or larger environment, depending on your interests.
+We operate at both the main NHRMC campus and NHRMC Orthopedic Hospital, providing diverse practice settings and giving you the opportunity to choose a smaller or larger environment, depending on your interests.